RIFTS-UNH/RIFTS-Hardware/docs/hardware/zcu216/overview.md

   Your browser does not support the video tag.
 </video>

-SolidWorks walkthrough showing installation of the AMD Xilinx ZCU216 development board, RFIB Support (see [RF Interface Board (RFIB) Support](../RFIB-support/rfib-support.md)), and the MIT Haystack RF Interface Board onto their respective standoffs within the enclosure.
+SolidWorks walkthrough showing installation of the AMD Xilinx ZCU216 development board, [RF Interface Board (RFIB) Support](../RFIB-support/rfib-support.md), and the MIT Haystack RF Interface Board onto their respective standoffs within the enclosure.
 {: .video-caption }

 </div>